 So the summer (or what we in Glasgow call “summer”) has come to an end.
 Club nights are getting darker, wetter (if possible) and colder.
 Time to wee on the fire, call in the dogs and head indoors for warmth, dryness and firmness underfoot.

 But you’ve never shot indoors before!
 You are a hardy outdoors archer who only knows sog and squelch (as were we all in the COVID world tour of 2020/21).
 What do you need to know?
 Well indoors, while nowhere near as challenging as shooting outdoors, still has its uniqueness to be overcome and advantages to be exploited.
 Lets consider a few:

-Firstly, indoors is predominantly shooting smaller faces at 18m/20yrds.
+Firstly, indoors is predominantly shooting smaller faces (40 & 60cm) at shorter distances (18m/20yrds).
 Right away you are going to find the arrows grouping closer together than outdoors.
-Result … more damage to arrows.
+Result … more potential damage to arrows.

 At these distances sickening crunches can be heard damn near every end.
-Robin Hoods become a lot more common, arrows clashing when oscillating after impact are inevitable and impacts on nocks can fracture brittle plastic.
+Robin Hoods become a lot more common, arrows clashing when oscillating after impact are inevitable and even glancing impacts to nocks can fracture brittle plastic.
 So … its vitally important you check your arrows after every round inspecting for damage.
 Damaged fletches are easy to identify but importantly, inspect your nocks for cracks and if cracked immediately remove and discard the nock.
 Why is this important?

 You ABSOLUTELY do not want to accidentally shoot that arrow again without a new nock because that damaged nock may fail on release.
 Why?
 Think of all that potential energy you are putting into the arrow via the nock.
 If its cracked, it may break under the stresses.
 The string will lose contact with the arrow and the result is likely a dry fire.
 Hopefully we all know how brutal the ramifications of a dry fire can be!!!
 If you don’t know about dry fires … please read this article and watch the video.
 Bow loving archers of a nervous disposition should brace themselves (pun intended).